Introduction to Fourier Optics

 Important Properties

-A shift in the spatial domain corresponds to a phase change in the frequency domain, critical for understanding how optical elements that cause phase shifts affect the spectrum.
+A shift in the spatial domain corresponds to a linear phase change in the frequency domain.

 Common Fourier Transform Pairs